ascend4/ascend4/DER.md

 Near term:

-1. inspect the temporary `SYSTEM_BUILD_INITIAL` solver system for the failing `initial_decay` models
-2. verify the solver var list, fixed status, and incident relations for the state variable, its derivative pseudo-instance, and the `INITIAL` relation
-3. correct the temporary initialization problem formulation
-4. rerun the new LSODE and IDA startup regressions
+1. decide whether to expose convenience `METHOD`s for advanced QRSlv-based initialization exploration
+2. exercise more hierarchical and multi-state `INITIAL` examples
+3. clarify how non-integrator initialization-mode solves should be surfaced

 After that:

-5. decide whether to expose convenience `METHOD`s for advanced QRSlv-based initialization exploration
-6. define `pre(x)` and `REINIT` semantics
+4. define `pre(x)` and `REINIT` semantics
-7. expand hybrid/event support on top of the current derivative model
+5. expand hybrid/event support on top of the current derivative model